richard-scryber/scryber.core/docs/referencing_files.rst

 Bringing it all together
 ========================

-These are all the files, and we just need to bring them together when we generate them.
+These are all the files, and we just need to generate them.

 .. code-block:: csharp